molily/molily.de/_posts/2020-06-21-antagonism-human-nature.md

 All this seems like a missed opportunity for me.
 The game designers opted for the “safe” way by raking up colonial narratives.
 As a consequence, the simulation actively ignores the basics of human-nature interaction and ultimately the basics of life.

 Every fictional work is free to do so, it does not have to be realistic.
 Also, a game is not a lecture in economy or ecology.
 Still, works of fiction deal with issues from the real world, find fictional answers and shape how we reason about them.
 The game antagonizes human and nature, especially human and non-human animals.
 This is nothing but a story, a harmful story.

+<small>Postscriptum: In this article, I describe the “vanilla” gameplay and the standard configuration.
+The game has many options, like peaceful mode, that change the gameplay significantly.
+Also Factorio has a vibrant modding community that changes and extends almost aspect of the game.
+Several mods change the mechanics mentioned here.
+Taking mods into account, it is impossible to say what the game is in essence and what not.
+That is why I examine the vanilla gameplay.
+Even without mods, Factorio is an open framework.
+While military plays an important role in standard gameplay, there are plenty of ways to play this sandbox game.
+One can spend twenty hours optimizing the war machinery or trying to minimize armed conflicts.</small>